sheesania/anoixo/README.md

-# anoixo
+# Anoixo: Grammatical Bible Search
-Grammatical Bible Search
+Anoixo (a-NOIKS-oh [ə'nɔikso]) is a web app for finding morphological and syntactic constructions in the Bible in its original languages.